FeatureBaseDB/www/content/blog/self-deploying-applications.md

 I thought this was extremely cool, and immediately went to check out Kubernetes to see if I could add something like this to Pilosa.
-Kubernetes' docs have a page dedicated to "picking the right solution" which has 40+ different ways to get going with Kubernetes, none of which (as far as I could tell) were "run this binary".
+Kubernetes' docs have a page dedicated to "picking the right solution," which has 40+ different ways to get going with Kubernetes, none of which (as far as I could tell) were "run this binary".
 Bleeeeccchhh - I don't want to dig through pages of documentation just for a quick experiment.
 I've heard great things about Kubernetes, and I'm sure